Linnea87/artiza/README.md

 #### Bookmarks Page

 The Bookmarks page on ARTiza is users' personal gallery of inspiration.
-Here, users can easily revisit and organize all the posts they’ve bookmarked, allowing them to keep track of their favorite artwork, creators, and creative ideas.
+Here, users can easily revisit and organize all the posts they've bookmarked, allowing them to keep track of their favorite artwork, creators, and creative ideas.

 Key features of the Bookmarks page:

-* **Saved Posts**: Users can view all the artwork they’ve bookmarked in one place, complete with original images, titles, descriptions, and engagement stats such as likes and comments.
+* **Saved Posts**: Users can view all the artwork they've bookmarked in one place, complete with original images, titles, descriptions, and engagement stats such as likes and comments.
 * **Search Functionality**: Quickly find specific bookmarked posts by searching through titles, usernames, or categories.
 * **Organized View**: Navigate through saved content with ease, filtering posts by categories or creators for a more streamlined experience.